usdot-jpo-ode/jpo-conflictmonitor/docs/KafkaStreamsVisualizations/README.md

 ## Topology Overviews

-The `topologies/simple` endpoints produce GraphViz `dot` files that represent the input and output topics of topologyes, connections between topologies, and associated state stores.
+The `topologies/simple` endpoints produce GraphViz `dot` files that represent the input and output topics of topologies, connections between topologies, and associated state stores.

-To visualize the current state of all Kafka Streams download the all.dot file from:
+To visualize the current state of all Kafka Streams download the `all.dot` file from:

 http://localhost:8082/health/topologies/simple/all